Tommy Talau

-Tommy Talau (born 30 April 2000) is a Samoan international rugby league footballer who plays as a and er for the Manly-Warringah Sea Eagles in the National Rugby League (NRL).
+Tommy Talau (born 30 April 2000) is a Samoan international rugby league footballer who plays as a and er for the Sydney Roosters in the National Rugby League (NRL).

 Background

 Talau was born in Sydney, New South Wales, Australia.
 He is the son of former New Zealand and Samoan international, Willie Talau.

 Talau played his junior rugby league for the Moorebank Rams.
 He attended Westfields Sports High School and joined the junior ranks of the Canterbury-Bankstown Bulldogs.
 In 2018 he captained the Bulldogs' Under-18 team in the grand final of the S. G. Ball Cup.
 In the same year he was selected in the Australian Schoolboys rugby league team.
 At the end of the 2018 season he moved from the Bulldogs to the Wests Tigers, signing a development contract.

 Career

 2019

 Talau made his first-grade debut starting at in round 22 of the 2019 NRL season for the Wests Tigers in their 32-12 loss against the Manly-Warringah Sea Eagles at Brookvale Oval.
 He became the first player born in the 2000s to play for the Tigers.